umarhassan-mitodl/20.219-january-iap-2015/content/pages/student-reflections/elizabeth-choes-reflections.md

 {{< resource fe7601ee-9224-9d5b-c7b3-50cb9c8bf95f >}}

-This video is courtesy of [Elizabeth Choe](https://www.youtube.com/channel/UCOduGt2sk_wjQniqtWZt90A) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "fa517239-a1c7-49b8-bf9f-978b6ad8d4fe" "Elizabeth Choe" %}} on YouTube and is provided under our Creative Commons license.

 {{% resource_link 91a83a5a-9923-d001-da64-fbbcd37341cb "Link back to Day 11" "#Instructor_and_Student_Work" %}}